Toxic Till the End: Commercial performance

 "Toxic Till the End" debuted at number six on the Billboard Global Excl.
 US with 50.4 million streams and 4,000 sold outside the US.
-With this, Rosé achieved two concurrent songs in the top ten, as her previous single "Apt." simultaneously charted at number one.
+With this, Rosé achieved two concurrent songs in the top ten, as her previous single "APT." simultaneously charted at number one.
 It marked her third total solo top-ten hit on the chart, ahead of bandmate Jisoo's one and behind Jennie and Lisa's four each.
 In South Korea, "Toxic Till the End" debuted at number 59 with less than two days of tracking.
-The following week, it rose to its peak at number four on the chart, becoming Rosé's fourth top-ten hit after "On the Ground", "Gone" and "Apt.".
-In the United States, "Toxic Till the End" debuted at number 90 on the Billboard Hot 100, her third entry on the chart following "On the Ground" and "Apt.".
+The following week, it rose to its peak at number four on the chart, becoming the second top-ten hit from Rosie after "APT.".
+In the United States, "Toxic Till the End" debuted at number 90 on the Billboard Hot 100, her third entry on the chart following "On the Ground" and "APT.".
 On 25 January 2025, it became her first solo song to enter the Billboard Pop Airplay chart at number 40, with a rise of 50% in plays since the previous week.

 Music video

 Directed by Ramez Silyan, the music video for the single was released on 6 December 2024.
-Filmed at Old Westbury Gardens in Long Island, New York, it features Rosé alongside American actor Evan Mock.
+It was filmed at Old Westbury Gardens in Long Island, New York, featuring Rosé alongside American actor Evan Mock.
 Drawing inspiration from Gilmore Girls, the cinematic video tells a toxic love story between the two characters, culminating in a bitter and dramatic conclusion.
 At the start, pink-haired Mock flags down Rosé's car on a country road after his bicycle tire blows out.
 She is intrigued and gives him a ride, which leads into a rom-com montage of the couple's happy early days, including scenes of them chasing each other through the gardens of a large estate, sharing a tender fireside snuggle, and her signing his cast after he wipes out on his skateboard.
 However, problems grow in the relationship, with Rosé noticing when Mock covers his phone to conceal a text from her.
 Angered, she attempts to leave but burns out in her car.
 The couple's back-and-forth dynamic continues to alternate between adoring embraces and annoyed shoving, becoming dangerous as Rosé knocks him into a statue.
 Although the messy couple appear to make up again, Rosé reveals their chance encounter at the start was, in fact, premeditated.